EESSI/test-suite/README.md

     - `--setvar env_vars=<envar>:<value>`

 ## Developers
-If you want to install the EESSI test suite from a branch, you can either pip-install the feature branch, or clone the github repo and check out the feature branch.
+If you want to install the EESSI test suite from a branch, you can either install the feature branch with pip, or clone the github repo and check out the feature branch.

 ### Install from branch with pip